oleoneto/arvestust/README.md

 3. Run ``python manage.py migrate`` to create the app models.

-4. Start the development server and visit [`http://127.0.0.1:8000/admin/`](http://127.0.0.1:8000/admin/) to start a add chat groups and messages (you'll need the Admin app enabled).
+4. Start the development server and visit [`http://127.0.0.1:8000/admin/`](http://127.0.0.1:8000/admin/) to start adding objects (you'll need the Admin app enabled).

 5. Visit [`http://127.0.0.1:8000/records/`](http://127.0.0.1:8000/records/) to use the app.